XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 project_id = 'project_id_example' # str | You can specify an individual project by appending the projectId to the endpoint time_entry_id = 'time_entry_id_example' # str | You can specify an individual task by appending the id to the endpoint
 try:
-    # Allows you to delete a time entry
+    # Deletes a time entry for a specific project
     api_instance.delete_time_entry(xero_tenant_id, project_id, time_entry_id)
 except ApiException as e:
     print("Exception when calling ProjectApi->delete_time_entry: %s\n" % e)